 White Sands Lake Day Beach, located on the Northshore of New Orleans, is just over an hour drive from Metairie and well worth the trip!
 It opens at 11:00am, so you don’t have to race out the door first thing in the morning which is nice for the usual summer pace.
 White Sands Lake is a simple concept; in essence it is a large lake with sandy shores that features several VERY fun inflatable water toys like slides and trampolines.
 While children younger than 4-5 may struggle with the inflatable water toys, they would still have plenty of fun on the beach building sandcastles or wading in the shallow shores of the lake.
 In fact, kids under 2 are FREE so in a way it is risk free for the toddler set.

 While you can simply show up to White Sands on the day of your choosing, we strongly recommend booking a cabana in advance.
-At $40/day, the shade and reserved picnic table are well worth it.
+At $50/day, the shade and reserved picnic table are well worth it.
 If you split it with another family, the cabana becomes even more affordable.
 If you do not wish to book a cabana, you can simply pay admission at the gate (they do accept credit card), though in that case we absolutely recommend you bring an umbrella as natural shade is hard to come by.
-Day passes are $15/adult and $10/kid.
+Day passes are $18/adult and $12/kid (Under 3 years of age is free).
 Our group chose to book a cabana a few days in advance; this ensures you have a reserved spot with shade, though you will still purchase day passes at the admission gate when you arrive.
 The day passes provide all day access to the fun featured, though if you wish to rent a canoe or paddle board that is extra.

 White Sands Lake Day Beach :: What To Bring